harrisongoeldner/mac-setup/Developer.md

 Run `chmod -R go-w "$(brew --prefix)/share"` if you get an error about insecure directories.

 Finally you will want to change the theme and perhaps add some aliases.
 Take a look at my script.

+## Github Development

+I think the reocurring theme you can take away from programmers is that we are lazy.
+Why make something that already exists.
+There are a two commandline tools that come to mind: [git](https://git-scm.com/) and [gh](https://cli.github.com/).
+What's the difference?
+Take a look at [*What is the difference between git and Github CLI or gh?*](https://stackoverflow.com/questions/64763225/what-is-the-difference-between-git-and-github-cli-or-gh) I think you'll find it enlightening.

+To be frank, I have only really used git.
+I don't have the time to learn the official Github CLI (maybe one day though 🤔).
+To make my life even easier, I just use the [Github Desktop](https://desktop.github.com/) application.
+There are other that are more advanced but I haven't needed them yet.

 ## Getting Ready your Code Editors